wsf20/SplashScreenTest/README.md

 To reproduce the issue after process death:

 1. Build and run the app on an Android 12 device.
-Splash screen with yellow background a chat icon will be shown (chat icon is clipped, but that's irrelevant to this issue)
+Splash screen with yellow background and a chat icon will be shown (chat icon is clipped, but that's irrelevant to this issue)
 2. Tap the button on MainActivity to open SecondActivity
 3. Tap the Home button to background the app
 4. Kill the app process with the "Terminate" button in the Android Studio Logcat window